daleonpz/Research-Project/chapter1.md

 Introduction
 =========
-Today automotive software-intensive systems are developed in silos by each car manufacturer or original equipment manufacturer (OEM) in-house [@Apsstacle2016] and this approach is not suitable for long-term challenges in the industry.
+Today, automotive software-intensive systems are developed in silos by each car manufacturer or original equipment manufacturer (OEM) in-house [@Apsstacle2016] and this approach is not suitable for long-term challenges in the industry.
 For example, big data simulations and virtual modeling can lower development costs and speed up time to market, embedded data sensors should enable more precise monitoring of the performance of vehicles and components [@mckinseyRoadmap], and the car should be connected to monitor working parts and safety conditions around it, and communicate with other vehicles and with an increasingly intelligent roadway infrastructure [@mckinseyConnectedcar].

 APPSTACLE
 ------------
-APPSTACLE or _open standard APplication Platform for carS and TrAnsportation vehiCLEs_ is an international ITEA research  project that aims at providing standardized platform for car-to-cloud connectivity, external cloud or in-vehicle applications and the use of open source software without compromising safety and security [@Apsstacle2016].
+APPSTACLE or _open standard APplication Platform for carS and TrAnsportation vehiCLEs_ is an international ITEA research  project that aims at providing standardized platforms for car-to-cloud connectivity, external cloud or in-vehicle applications and the use of open source software without compromising safety and security [@Apsstacle2016].
-This document describes an in-vehicle application based on the open source software developed throughout the project.
+This document describes an in-vehicle application based on the open source software (Eclipse Kuksa) developed throughout the project.

 Eclipse Kuksa
 -------------
 The result of APPSTACLE project is _Eclipse Kuksa_ and it provides an example tooling stack for the connected vehicle domain [@EKuksa].
-The Eclipse Kuksa ecosystem consists of an in-vehicle platform, a cloud platform, and  an app development IDE as shown in figure \ref{img:ekuksa}.
+The Eclipse Kuksa ecosystem consists of an in-vehicle platform, a cloud platform, and  an app development IDE as shown in Figure \ref{img:ekuksa}.

 ![Eclipse Kuksa Ecosystem [@EKuksa] \label{img:ekuksa}](img/EKuksa.png)